fabioStori/mc855-2021s2-project/README.md

 ### `yarn fakeci`

-Runs the tests and, if all the tests succed, tries to build the project.\
+Runs the prettier script, the tests and, if all the tests succeed, tries to build the project.\
 Useful to run before pushing to the master branch to see if everything is ok.

 ### `yarn eject`